a-earthperson/mcSCRAM/README.md

 # mcSCRAM: Monte Carlo SCRAM

 > **⚠️ RESEARCH TOOL - ALPHA STAGE**
-> This is an experimental research implementation with unstable APIs subject to frequent changes.
+> This is an experimental implementation with unstable APIs subject to frequent changes.
 > Interfaces may change without notice between versions.

 **mcSCRAM** is a fork of [SCRAM](https://github.com/rakhimov/scram) that extends the original probabilistic risk assessment tool with multicore CPU, GPU-accelerated Monte Carlo simulation capabilities AdaptiveCpp's SYCL backend.